-The mode of action of sulfasalazine (SSZ) or its metabolites, 5-aminosalicylic acid (5ASA) and sulfapyridine (SP), is still under investigation, but may be related to the antiinflammatory and/or immunomodulatory properties that have been observed in animal and in vitro models, to its affinity for connective tissue, and/or to the relatively high concentration it reaches in serous fluids, the liver and intestinal walls, as demonstrated in autoradiographic studies in animals.
-In ulcerative colitis, clinical studies utilizing rectal administration of SSZ, SP and 5-ASA have indicated that the major therapeutic action may reside in the 5-ASA moiety.
-The relative contribution of the parent drug and the major metabolites in rheumatoid arthritis is unknown.
+The mode of action of sulfasalazine (SSZ) or its metabolites, 5-aminosalicylic acid (5ASA) and sulfapyridine (SP), is still under investigation, but may be related to the anti-inflammatory and/or immunomodulatory properties that have been observed in animal and in vitro models, to its affinity for connective tissue, and/or to the relatively high concentration it reaches in serous fluids, the liver and intestinal walls, as demonstrated in autoradiographic studies in animals.
+In ulcerative colitis, clinical studies utilizing rectal administration of SSZ, SP, and 5-ASA have indicated that the major therapeutic action may reside in the 5-ASA moiety.

 In vivo studies have indicated that the absolute bioavailability of orally administered SSZ is less than 15% for parent drug.
 In the intestine, SSZ is metabolized by intestinal bacteria to SP and 5-ASA.
 Of the two species, SP is relatively well absorbed from the intestine and highly metabolized, while 5-ASA is much less well absorbed.